IceCubo Documentation

 Clicking on the bottom link “Manage all templates” leads you to the following screen:

-It’s better to add a new template if you wish to customize something for your site than to edit an existing template.
+It may be better to add a new template if you wish to customize something for your site than to edit an existing template.

 Templates that start with a capital letter are assigned to some post type or archive type, in the following way:

-• 404 → Page not found
+• Page: 404 → Page not found

-• Archive → “archive” pages
+• All archives → “archive” pages

 • Index → Default blog layout